aakashditya/My-Learning-Journey-Js-web-3-/README.md

 small steps

 #### Day 2 22/12/22:
 Just completed only one chapter from the same book . learnt about variable names, rules about what not to declare as a var name .

+#### Day 3 23/12/22: No Progress today .
+Just skimmed , revised bit .Didn't practice